Edward Gierek: Youth and early career

 Edward Gierek was born in Porąbka, now part of Sosnowiec, into a coal-mining family.
 His father was killed in an accident at a pit when he was four.
 His mother remarried and emigrated to northern France, where he lived from the age of 10 and worked in a coal mine from the age of 13.
-Gierek joined the French Communist Party in 1931, and in 1934 was deported to Poland for organizing a strike.
+Gierek joined the French Communist Party in 1931, and in 1934 was deported to Poland for organising a strike.
 After completing compulsory military service in Stryi in southeastern Poland (1934–1936), Gierek married Stanisława Jędrusik, but was unable to find employment.
 The Giereks went to Belgium, where Edward worked in the coal mines of Waterschei, where he contracted pneumoconiosis (black lung disease).
-In 1939 Gierek joined the Communist Party of Belgium.
+In 1939, Gierek joined the Communist Party of Belgium.
 During the German occupation, he participated in communist anti-Nazi Belgian resistance activities.
 After the war Gierek remained politically active among the Polish immigrant community.
 He was a co-founder of the Belgian branch of the Polish Workers' Party (PPR) and a chairman of the National Council of Poles in Belgium.